Jonathan Tasini

 Jonathan Bernard Yoav Tasini (born October 18, 1956) is an American political strategist, organizer, activist, commentator and writer, primarily focusing his energies on the topics of work, labor and the economy.
 On June 11, 2009, he announced that he would challenge New York U.S. Senator Kirsten Gillibrand in the Democratic primary for the 2010 U.S. Senate special election in New York.
 However, Tasini later decided to run instead for a seat in the House of Representatives in 2010.

 He was the president of the National Writers Union from 1990 to 2003.
 In 2006, he unsuccessfully challenged incumbent U.S. Senator Hillary Clinton in the Democratic primary, principally because of the incumbent's vote for the Iraq Resolution which gave then President George W. Bush the authority to invade Iraq.

-He is currently president of the Economic Future Group, a national consulting group He also writes frequently for a labor and economy blog, Working Life.
+He is currently president of the Economic Future Group, a national consulting group.
+He also writes frequently for a labor and economy blog, Working Life.

 Early life and education

 Tasini was born in Houston, Texas, though he spent much of his late childhood in Israel.
 Tasini's father, Betsalel Tasini, was a computer scientist who was born in Palestine and fought in the Haganah, Israel's pre-state army, and its strike force, the Palmach.
 Tasini lived with his father and stepmother in Israel for seven years and speaks fluent Hebrew.
-He completed high school in Israel studied at Tel Aviv University.
+He completed high school in Israel and studied at Tel Aviv University.
 While there, he was also involved in Histadrut, a trade union.
 He earned a degree in political science from the University of California, Los Angeles.

 Career

 National Writers Union

 From 1990 to April 2003, he served as president of the National Writers Union (UAW Local 1981).
 In 1993, Tasini was the lead plaintiff in the case of New York Times Co. v.
 Tasini, in which the Supreme Court of the United States ruled in favor of the copyright claims of writers whose work was republished in electronic databases without their permission.
-The ruling set an important precedent that lead to a class-action lawsuit settlement of $18 million.
+The ruling set an important precedent that led to a class-action lawsuit settlement of $18 million.
 He also served in a wide variety of additional author and labor advocacy positions, including as a board member of the International Federation of Journalists and the National Academies of Sciences, Engineering, and Medicine’s Computer Science and Telecommunications Board, a joint industry-scientific-academic panel.
 He also was the founder of the Creators Federation, which sought to unite creators groups to work in concert.

 Tasini remains the president emeritus of the NWU.